Adyg/django-heroku-s3/README.md

 </CORSConfiguration>
 ```
 - Create a new [IAM User](https://console.aws.amazon.com/iam/home) (remember to download its access key and secret access key)
 - Go to the new IAM User's page and attach a new policy to allow access to S3.
-Something similar to:
+Something similar to (replace BUCKET_NAME with the actual name of your bucket):
 ```
 {
     "Version": "2012-10-17",